 The Tribunal notes that these arguments, which do not appear to have been raised in the internal appeal proceedings, are, for the most part, set out in the section of the written submissions presenting the facts of the case.
-It is not therefore clear whether the complainant wishes to raise them as pleas challenging the lawfulness of the general decision of the Council of CERN of 17 December 2015.
+It is not therefore clear whether the complainants wish to raise them as pleas challenging the lawfulness of the general decision of the Council of CERN of 17 December 2015.

 In any event, the grievances listed do not relate to the part of the five-yearly review that dealt with the new career structure.
-They concern the parts that related to the non-adjustment of basic salaries and the new social measures, which are not the legal basis for the individual decisions challenged in this complaint.
-Those individual decisions relate to the complainant's assignment to a new grade under the new career structure.
+They concern the parts relating to the non-adjustment of basic salaries and the new social measures, which are not the legal basis for the individual decisions impugned in these complaints.
+The individual impugned decisions relate to the complainants' assignment to a new benchmark job and a new grade under the new career structure.
 Although the case law allows a complainant to challenge the lawfulness of provisions of a general decision in the context of a complaint impugning an individual decision, she or he may do so only to the extent that the individual decision is founded on those provisions.

-The complainant's aforementioned grievances are therefore irrelevant."
+The complainants' aforementioned grievances are therefore irrelevant."

-5. In support of his ground for review, the complainant produces, inter alia, an "extract from the rejoinder" that he had submitted to the Joint Advisory Appeals Board, which proves, in his view, that he had raised four of the arguments at issue during the internal appeal procedure.
+5. In support of his ground for review, the complainant produces, inter alia, an extract from the rejoinder that he had submitted to the Joint Advisory Appeals Board, which proves, in his view, that he had raised four of the arguments at issue during the internal appeal procedure.

-However, the Tribunal notes that, although that document does refer to the grievances in question - albeit very briefly - it in fact corresponds to the introductory section of the rejoinder, entitled "Summary", and not to the section setting out the legal arguments submitted to the Board - which, in the present case, has been included through a reference to a brief submitted by another staff member - which the complainant has not produced and in which those grievances should have appeared for them to be regarded as formally raised in that rejoinder.
+However, the Tribunal notes that, although that document does refer to the grievances in question - albeit very briefly - the extract from the rejoinder corresponds to the introductory section of the rejoinder, entitled "Summary", and not to the section setting out the legal arguments submitted to the Board, entitled "Substance (law)", which the complainant has not produced and in which those grievances should have appeared for them to be regarded as formally raised in that rejoinder.
 Furthermore, the fact, also cited by the complainant, that experts heard by the Board were questioned on matters relating to those grievances does not prove that the grievances were actually raised as such.
 The Tribunal cannot be regarded in any event as having committed a material error in finding that the arguments in question "[did] not appear to have been raised in the internal appeal proceedings", which, moreover, did not amount to a categorical assertion that they had not been.